SEO OnPage Audit for Search Engine Optimization

 - How to fix these problems

-- Understandable explanation on all points, so that even laymen understand what it is about
+- Understandable explanation on all points, so that even non-specialists understand what it is about

-- Prioritization of the problems found, according to the urgency of their implementation
+- Prioritization of the issues found, according to the urgency of their implementation

 Content of an OnSite SEO Audit

 The texts, images, and videos which can be found on a website are called content.
 This means, above all, texts, pictures and multimedia content intended to provide the visitor with added value.
 On many websites, there are texts, which are (consciously or unconsciously), which also appear on other websites.
 In such cases, there is a threat to Google’s punishment regarding the use of “duplicate content”.
 In the worst case, this will lead to the exclusion of your website from Google.
 In the SEO audit, your entire website is getting audited for duplicate content, to identify potential sources of danger.
 As part of the content check, your website is also checked for internal duplicate content.